Inspiring Coffee Branding Designs: A Curated Selection of the Best in the Industry

 Natureza (“Nature”) is a Brazilian-based coffee company that specializes in both roastery and cafes brews.
 Primarily, it focuses on developing more consciousness around coffee and its daily sustainable production and usage.

-When developing the Natureza brand and accompanying packaging design, the Insigniada agency wanted to reflect the aforementioned sustainability message, but also make it “pour” directly out of the brand and its products.
+When developing the Natureza brand and accompanying packaging design, the Insigniada agency aimed to reflect this sustainability message in a way that would seamlessly “pour” out of the brand and its products.

 4. VillaVictoria by Al Margen Branding & Packaging